Beppe (Giuseppe) Domenici

 During is long career, Giuseppe produced an amazing amount of pictures, drawings, ceramics and sculptures, all inspired by the sea, mountains, colors and harsh life of the fishermen of the town of Viareggio, its coarse mountains, its traditions and its fabulous Carnival.

-From 1933 he was tutored by Norma Mascellani (Pupil of Morandi) who introduced him to the group of Lorenzo Viani and the “Versiliesi”.
+Since 1933 he was tutored by Norma Mascellani (Pupil of artist Morandi) who introduced him to the group of Lorenzo Viani and the “Versiliesi”.

-Graduated from the Arts institue of Lucca in 1940 and the Artistic Lyceum of Florence in 1945, he applied himself intensely to visual arts ever since.
+Graduated from the Arts institute of Lucca in 1940 and the Artistic Lyceum of Florence in 1945, he applied himself intensely to visual arts ever since.

-In 1950 he specializes in Ceramica at the Albisola “altoforni” with Lucio Fontana, Sassu and Luzzati.
+In 1950 he specializes in Ceramica at the Albisola “altoforni” with artists Lucio Fontana, Sassu and Luzzati.

-An active partisan during the Second World War, Giuseppe Domenici has been witness of the historycal changes of the Twentieth century, and has portrayed them originally in his art.
+An active partisan during the Second World War, Giuseppe Domenici has been witness of the historical changes of the Twentieth century, and has portrayed them originally in his art.

 His motives initially been inspired by his tutor Lorenzo Viani -of the Macchiaiola Toscana- and by Norma Mascellani, Giuseppe has created a personal and deep rework of those first inputs.
 During his active sixty years career, he has had the opportunity to work in different areas.